The fine print

 Where any advice we provide is incorrect and does not arise from your failure to disclose all information, we agree to take reasonable steps to remedy or mitigate that advice at our own expense.
 Otherwise, we make no guarantee that any advice we give you will exclude the possibility of a personal grievance being raised by one of your employees.

 We must keep all the information you tell us confidential from other parties unless we have your instructions to disclose it.
-Otherwise, only people we employ or engage as contractors will have access to your files and are under a similar duty of confidentiality.
+Otherwise, only people we employ or engage as contractors will have access to your files and are under an express duty of confidentiality.

 Our Approach to Fees and Pricing